 Many travelers in larger bodies feel limited by opportunities to travel.
 They may be concerned about fitting in seats in airplanes or finding accommodating seating in hotels or restaurants as they travel.
 Many larger-bodied people who could benefit from the personal development gained through travel are denied these opportunities because of a very real and legitimate fear that the world beyond known and familiar spaces can’t accommodate them.

-Viewing travel through the lens of HAES can help us as travelers advocate for what we need (like asking a hotel in advance about seating available for larger bodies) and helping other large body travelers to grow the confidence to travel.
+Viewing travel through the lens of HAES can help us as travelers advocate for what we need (like asking a hotel in advance about seating and other accommodations available for larger bodies) and helping other large body travelers to grow the confidence to travel.
 Plus size travelers can support one another by posting our travel photos freely, blogging about our travels, joining an online travel group for plus-size travelers, or just posting reviews online of travel destinations, restaurants, and attractions that are particularly accommodating for larger bodies.

 Why we need more Travelers who Identify as Plus Size, Fat, and Larger Bodied